Vitamin K2 Goes Beyond Bone Health

 Balancing Testosterone Levels with Vitamin K2

-Research shows that this versatile nutrient may assist both men and women by promoting healthy testosterone levels - contributing to overall well-being and vitality—no magic potion is needed here – just good old-fashioned nutrition science at work.
+Research shows that this versatile nutrient may assist both men and women by promoting healthy testosterone levels, contributing to overall well-being and vitality.

 Foods Rich in Vitamin K2 and Its Production

-Vitamin K2, a vital nutrient for overall health, is plentiful in certain foods.
-One of the richest sources is natto, a Japanese dish of fermented soybeans.
+Certain foods contain vitamin K2, a vital nutrient for overall health.
+One of the richest sources is nattō, a Japanese dish of fermented soybeans.

 Cheese lovers will be happy to know that hard cheeses are also high in vitamin K2 due to the fermentation process.